tryggos16/kest2_windows_verkefni/README.md

 What happened?
 Explain.
 Answer: Access was denied because you do not have sufficient privileges.

-## Step 2:  Use the chkdsk command options.
+## part1, Step 2:  Use the chkdsk command options.
 ### 5. Question: What is the file system of the drive?
+Answer: NTFS

+## Part2, step1: Create a new partition using DiskPart.
+### 6. Question: Enter list partition to list all the partitions on the disk.
+How partitions are on the disk?
-Answer: !
+Answer: